 - Needle for replacing SIM-cards in smartphone

 - World plug: the UNIDAPT is brilliant.
 It has several USB sockets and the power plugs for the different regions in the world, packing ghe best of both worlds in one sturdy device

 - Headphones / earphones: the Shure SE215 in-ear headphones are of great quality.
+As most smartphones don’t have cables anymore, I have switched to the Bluetooth Anker Soundcore, an excellent budget choice.
 I splurged around 80$ on the Ultimate Ears Wonderboom 2 when I was in Medellin for a month, a small and great-sounding bluetooth speaker and a legend amongst travelers

 - USB stick for crucial files: the Corsair Flash Survival stick is indestructible